narqo/syseng_exporter/README.md

 > 3. What would you alert on?
 What would be the urgency of the various alerts?
      Again, it would be great if you could formulate alerting conditions with PromQL.

-Alert if syseng haven't exposed it's stats to the exporter withing last minute.
-The alert is ugrent, as it might mean that a syseng instanse is down.
+Alert if syseng hasn't exposed it's stats to the exporter withing last minute.
+The alert is urgent, as it might mean that a syseng instance is down.

 ~~~
 ALERT InstanceDown